Modelling non-linear control systems using the discrete Urysohn operator: Numerical examples

 The identification of real objects has been conducted using publicly available datasets \cite{GroundVibration}, which were specifically collected and published for benchmarking identification algorithms.
 The most challenging task for the identification has been F-16 ground vibration test \cite{Noel2017}, for which the experimental data had been acquired on a full-scale F-16 aircraft.
 The tested object has non-linearities of clearance and friction type.
 Furthermore, the object has two inputs and multiple outputs.

 The recorded data represent long series ($73$K to $116$K values), which is divided into two subsets --- the first subset has been recommended for the identification, the second subset has been recommended for the validation of the accuracy of the model on the unseen data.
 In contrast to the first example considered in this paper, this object has two inputs; therefore, a three-dimensional Urysohn kernel must be used to describe it.
-In this case, the discrete Urysohn operators become three-dimensional matrices.
 The identification procedure has been performed on several separate datasets.
 The number of time layers of the discrete Urysohn operators was taken between $160$ and $200$, while the number of quantisation levels for both inputs was taken from $80$ to $100$.

 The validation of the obtained discrete Urysohn models has been performed on separate datasets, which were not involved in the identification process.
 The major result of the validation tests is that the observed error for different outputs has been between $1.2\%$ and $2.5\%$.
 For this comparison, the error is defined as the $L^2$-norm of the difference between the vector-columns of the recorded and the modelled outputs, which is divided by the difference between the maximum and the minimum values of the output and $\sqrt{N_\mathrm{p}}$, where $N_\mathrm{p}$ is the number of data points.
 Other details are omitted here and can be obtained directly from the C\# source code for this example, which is available as the supplementary information at \cite{PolarURL}.